 Uni is served in many sushi restaurants and is actually the gonads of the sea urchin.
-It has a creamy texture and a yellow-orange hue.
+The delicacy — shown here with #12 (squid ink pasta) for a killer combination — has a creamy texture and a yellow-orange hue.
 It's a bit like a firm custard, but it occasionally can be akin to biting down on a squishy tongue.

 I'm actually a fan of sweetbreads, but many people simply can't wrap their heads around the fact that they're eating the thymus gland of a baby cow.
 My biggest problem is actually the name.

 Chicken feet are a delicacy that is usually served in Chinese dim sum; they're often deep-fried, then boiled and marinated in a black bean sauce.
 There are, however, a ton of little bones.
 It's gross to look at and, quite frankly, just doesn't have enough payoff.

 I know these are just meant as a novelty item, but seriously — vomit-flavored Jelly Beans that actually taste like vomit?
 Just, no.